snapetech/slskdn/README.md

 - API endpoint at `/api/v0/ranking`

 ### 📱 PWA & Mobile Support
-Install slskdn as an app on your phone.
+Install slskdN as an app on your phone.
 - Add to Home Screen on iOS/Android, standalone mode

 ## Quick Start